 If you are planning to do the Machu Picchu day tour, we recommend spending the night before the tour in Aguas Calientes so you can sleep a bit longer and start the tour more comfortably.

 In other words, take the train from Ollantaytambo or Poroy to Aguas Calientes the night before your tour.
 Thus, you can avoid the tourist crowds in the morning and enjoy most of the first rays of sunshine on the Machu Picchu.

-When it’s all about making the tour an unforgettable experience from beginning to end, and when the costs don’t matter all too much, the exclusive Hiram Bingham Train is the perfect train option to Machu Picchu for you.
+When it’s all about making the tour an unforgettable experience from beginning to end, and when the costs don’t matter, the exclusive Hiram Bingham Train is the perfect train to Machu Picchu for you.

 We hope that this blog post could help you and allows you to have a great time at Machu Picchu.
-Do you know already everything about the Machu Picchu weather?
+Do you already know when to visit?
+Something you definitely have to take into account is the Machu Picchu weather.

-Have you already done the tour to Machu Picchu by train?
+Have you already done the tour to Machu Picchu?
 Which train option did you choose and how was it?
 We look forward to your answers in the comments.